 The resulting risk level from each identified hazard is judged against objective criteria, without being influenced by the financial position of the authority.
-Risk levels are determined by numerically comparing the potential severity of the consequences (against life, the environment, property and port business) and the likelihood of that ar nu to active empt to redu. hazard occurring.
+Risk levels are determined by numerically comparing the potential severity of the consequences (against life, the environment, property and port business) and the likelihood of that hazard occurring.
 Hazards are then ranked according to their numerically scored risk level.
 The principal aim of the hazard review process is to actively manage the risk control measures associated with each hazard and attempt to reduce the level of risk.